 In fact, cyber security author Raef Meeuwisse has said that “no single event to date has changed the tech threat landscape more than the consequences and impacts developing around the Coronavirus (CoViD-19).”
 These threats include:

 Then there are the business consequences, such as the sudden changes in consumer patterns and potential loss of income.
 The coronavirus is unmistakably a black swan event that has organizations rapidly having to create continuity plans to cover “what-if” scenarios that were unthinkable just a couple of months ago.

 As the coronavirus evolves into a worldwide pandemic, threat actors continue to exploit the disease to spread malware.
 Cyber security professionals have identified myriad new threats from coronavirus-themed malware attacks and false URLs.

-The WHO has even set up a page to warn everyone about the hackers who are using the deadly virus as a tool for scams.
+USAgov has set up a page to warn everyone about the hackers who are using the deadly virus as a tool for scams.